getgridea/gridea/README.md

 </div>

 ## Dependencies
-Requires [git](https://git-scm.com/downloads) to be installed and that it can be called using the command git.
+⚠️Requires [git](https://git-scm.com/downloads) to be installed and that it can be called using the command git.

 English | [简体中文](https://github.com/getgridea/gridea/blob/master/README-zh_CN.md)